Why Organic Cotton: A Sustainable Fabric with a Cot-Ton of Benefits

 Linen is derived from the flax plant, and like hemp and organic cotton, it’s not water intensive and is grown without chemicals.

 Linen fibers are shorter than both hemp and cotton, making it light and even more breathable, but less durable.
-For a summery ethical dress it’s great, but otherwise organic cotton will withstand everyday wear and tear better.
+Great for a range of linen clothing including summery ethical dresses, but overall organic cotton will withstand everyday wear and tear better.

 Organic Cotton vs. Semi-Synthetic Fibers